 Despite being over two centuries old, the Radcliffe Met Station plays an active role in modern day climate reporting and research.
 It provides information about historical weather trends, and also about local variations in weather in the Oxfordshire area.
 It is maintained by the School of Geography and Environment at the University of Oxford.

 The instruments used to collect the data are relatively simple: they include a rain gauge and barometer to collect information about rainfall and pressure.
-Remarkably, these instruments have changed relatively little since the 18th century, when Hornsby used a 12-inch copper funnel as a rain gauge, and a barometer that is now part of the collection at the Museum of the History of Science in Oxford.
+Remarkably, these instruments have changed relatively little since the 18th century, when Hornsby used a 12-inch copper funnel as a rain gauge, and a barometer now housed at the Museum of the History of Science in Oxford.

 In recent years, the Radcliffe Met Station’s records helped to show January 2014 was the wettest January on record for 247 years, and its long-term records demonstrate that such heavy rain was somewhat of an outlier in relation to 20th century records.

 These records, which provide a context for the historical and local climate of Southern England, are highly valuable to scientists working to understand the mechanisms and consequences of global warming.
 Long-running data provides unique evidence that extreme weather events, such as very wet English winters, are becoming increasingly likely in a warming world.